vitessio/website/content/en/blog/2021-09-02-examine-query-plan.md

 This is hashed in the next step, and we know it is hashing on the `c1` column.
 This is then read by the hash join step, which will use the hash map to join data from t1 and t2 using the `t2.c1 = t1.c1` predicate.

-Next we need to hash the results again, and this time the `probe` table (that’s what the hash map is called) is used to join with `t3`.
+Next we need to hash the results again, and the hash map created in the last step is used to join with `t3`.

 The goal of the optimizer is to produce a plan that is as efficient as possible, touching as little data as possible to answer the query.
 This is done using statistics about table sizes and index content.